weecology/sad-comparison/chapter1.md

 ####Paragraph on the Ulrich et al. 2010 paper. (limitations of their approach)

 ####Next steps: identify if there are explanatory patterns in winning model by taxonomic group or by space.
+Or by species richness/abundance?

 # References
 Connolly et al. 2014.
 Commonness and rarity in the marine biosphere.
 PNAS 111: 8524-8529.